eric-mc2/eric-mc2-cv/content/music/_index.md

 Hi!
 I transcribe music by ear and I'm damn good at it.
 Check out some of my past work.

-I also mix and cut songs for dance performance (especially salsa):
+I also mix and cut songs for dance performance (especially salsa).
+My cuts are:

 - *imperceptible:* you'll think it's the original version
 - *dynamic*: I create an emotional arc to inspire your choreography